sankasuraj/sdesproject2/README.md

 ## Documentation

 The latest documentation for PyKriging is available at http://asdjfhj.readthedocs.io/en/latest

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/mpcsdspa/learn/tags).

 ## Authors